 3. Stress Management

-This broad category encapsulates work, life, and relationship stressors that can affect sleeping, nutritional, and training status (as well as have a correlated negative impact on hormonal, endocrine, and psychological responses).
+This broad category encapsulates work, life, and relationship stressors that can affect sleeping, nutrition, and training status (as well as have a correlated negative impact on hormonal, endocrine, and psychological responses).
 Therapy, relaxation techniques, and social support are all beneficial at alleviating fatigue and stress to allow for recovery and adaptation.

 4. Compassionate Touch